ivotron/popper2-paper/paper.md

 ![Architecture of the Popper workflow engine](./figures/architecture.pdf){#fig:arch}

+## Continuous Integration

+Popper allows users to continuously validate their workflows by allowing them to export workflows as CI pipelines for different continuous integration services like Travis, Circle, Jenkins, etc.
+The tool provides a `ci` subcommand that can be used to generate CI configuration files for different CI services.
+To set up CI for a project using Popper, it is required to generate a CI configuration file, push the project to Github and enable the repository on the CI provider.
+Using CI with Popper workflows enhances the reproducibility guarantees as continuous validation helps to keep a check on various breaking changes like outdated dependencies, broken links, deleted docker images, etc.
+Another benefit of using CI with Popper is that even without changes, jobs can be configured so that they run periodically (e.g. once a week), to ensure that they are in a healthy state.

 # Case Study {#sec:casestudy}

 In this section, we present three case studies demonstrating how the Popper workflow engine allows reproducing and scaling workflows in different computing environments.